 Introduction

+Imagine that you are slightly hungry late in the afternoon, and wander to a vending machine to select a snack.
+You are faced with an array of over 20 possibilities.
+How do you select among them?
+In the last decade, decision neuroscience has made significant progress in identifying, using paradigms similar to this, how value is represented.
+Specifically, a value network involving xx yy zz has been proposed.
+An unsolved question, however, particularly for more complex stimuli, is where these value signals come from.

+An independent tradition in the judgment and decision-making research has suggests that preferences are often constructed as needed.
+Unlike the economist’s idea of a utility function and its related notion that values are of options preexist when needed by the decision-maker, a long stream of research explains many of the well known inconsistencies in choice by suggesting that preferences are calculated on the fly and affected by factors such as the way options are posed and the content of the choice set.

 If preferences are often constructed (see Lichtenstein & Slovic, 2006), an insight that might be psychology’s most successful export to economics, then memory processes must play a major role in this construction.
-Both memory encoding and retrieval processes influence judgment and choice in multiple ways (see Weber & Johnson, 2009 for a review).
+Both memory encoding and retrieval processes influence judgment and choice in multiple ways (see Weber & Johnson, 2009 for a review). and emory processes and their accompanying opportunities and constraints have played a more prominent role in explanations of decision-making phenomena, in an attempt to leverage what we know about memory to explain well-known decision phenomena (Dougherty, Gettys, & Ogden, 1999; Reyna, Lloyd, & Brainerd, 2003; Schneider & Shanteau, 2003; Weber & Johnson, 2009).

 Query theory (Johnson, Häubl, & Keinan, 2007; Weber et al., 2007) suggests that decision-makers consult their memory (or external sources) with automatic and implicit queries about the choice alternatives, in particular arguments for choosing one or the other, i.e., their merits or liabilities.
 Past experiences and other associations provide the basis for such evaluation.

-It seems obvious that our preferences draw on past experience and hence memory.
-Memory representation of past choices and their consequences allow us to learn what sources of food provide optimal nourishment and which predators and other dangers should be avoided, ensur our survival and well-being.
-Confronted with a choice of snack food items at a vending machine, we use the packaging as memory cues to retrieve past experiences with the options to construct an estimate of their reward value.

-In contrast, economics treats preferences as a primitive in axiomatic models of risky choice (Von Neumann & Morgenstern, 1944).
-As a result, the connection between properties of memory and those of preference and choice has historically been neglected, with only a few exceptions (Weber, Goldstein, & Barlas, 1995).
-More recently, memory processes and their accompanying opportunities and constraints have played a more prominent role in explanations of decision-making phenomena, in an attempt to leverage what we know about memory to explain well-known decision phenomena (Dougherty, Gettys, & Ogden, 1999; Reyna, Lloyd, & Brainerd, 2003; Schneider & Shanteau, 2003; Weber & Johnson, 2009).

-Similar lines of theory and investigation in neuroscience have focused on the Prospective Memory network.
-Here future-oriented episodic imagery, i.e. the mental construction of specific future events based on past experience, has been shown to influence decisions, including intertemporal choices.
-Stronger activity in this prospective memory network, including the hippocampus, is associated with decreased temporal discounting of monetary rewards (Benoit, Gilbert, & Burgess, 2011; Peters & Büchel, 2010).
+Recent work in neuroscience presents parallel evidence of the importance of memory particularly when decisions involve novel options.
 Wimmer and Shohamy (2012) showed involvement of the MTL in the transfer of value of rewarded stimuli by associative learning and the influence of these memory mechanisms on decisions.
 A recent study (Barron, Dolan, & Behrens, 2013) highlighted the involvement of the MTL in preference.
 When constructing preferences for novel food items based on two familiar, previously uncombined tastes, activation of the hippocampus as well as the medial prefrontal cortex were related to revealed preference.

-that choice impaired in individuals known to have memory encoding or retrieval deficiencies.
+In this paper we show that choice can impaired in individuals known to have memory encoding or retrieval deficiencies.
 Remembering past experiences and imagining future experiences activates a common set of brain regions that include the hippocampus (Schacter & Addis, 2007), and these functions are impaired in patients with hippocampal damage (Hassabis, Kumaran, Vann, & Maguire, 2007; Klein & Loftus, 2002).
 Thus we ask whether patients with hippocampal sclerosis are impaired in their preference construction.